How to become a warehouse manager

 Career tips

-You may have an advantage when looking for work if you've done forklift training.
+You might have an advantage when looking for work, if you've done forklift training, though employers will put you through this, if it's needed for the job.